pingidentity/pf-authn-js-widget/README.md

 # Compatibility

-The widget should work with all major browsers including Chrome, Firefox and Internet Explorer 11 and above.
+The widget should work with all major browsers including Chrome, Firefox, IE11 and IE Edge.

 # Commands
 - `npm install` - install the dependencies locally